bdevore/getcleandata/README.md

 # getcleandata
-Repository for course project for Getting and Cleaning Data Coursera class
+Project for Getting and Cleaning Data Coursera class, this README file describes the scripts and how they work to produce the final data set.

 ## Project Goals and Specific Tasks
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit: